anvch/genre_classifier/eda/eda_summary.md

 Korean - 50
 Chinese - 24

+For this data, however, at least all of the columns are filled.

 ### Include at least three informative visualizations (distribution, correlation, grouping, or trend).

 ### Identify initial ideas for features and any anticipated challenges (imbalance, sparsity, etc.).